HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 ## Summary

-The Human Cell Atlas Data Coordination Platform (HCA DCP) evolved informal, consensus-driven processes to coordinate and document technical and governance decisions.
+The Human Cell Atlas Data Coordination Platform (HCA DCP) evolved informal processes to coordinate and document technical and governance decisions.

-This early *lightweight* and *egalitarian* approach enabled the DCP to achieve rapid velocity and incorporate a diverse set of innovative design concepts.
+This early *lightweight* approach enabled the DCP to achieve rapid velocity and incorporate a diverse set of innovative design concepts.

-As DCP continues to mature and scale, our community can more easily contribute and learn when there is a formal and consistent **Request for Comments (RFC)** process to propose enhancements to software or governance which are then maintained in a central repository.
+As DCP continues to mature and scale, our community can more easily contribute and learn when there is a formal and consensus-driven **Request for Comments (RFC)** process to propose enhancements to software or governance which are then maintained in a central repository.

 ## Author(s)
 *DCP PM*

-**Note:** *This proposal is based on ideas from the **HCA DCP Technical Decision-Making** white paper written by Bruce Martin with contributions from Tony Burdett, Laura Clarke, Brian O’Connor, Brian Raymor, and Tim Tickle.*
+**NOTE:** *This proposal is based on ideas from the **HCA DCP Technical Decision-Making** white paper written by Bruce Martin with contributions from Tony Burdett, Laura Clarke, Brian O’Connor, Brian Raymor, and Tim Tickle.*

 ## Shepherd
 [Brian Raymor](brianraymor@chanzuckerberg.com)